qtc-de/remote-method-guesser/README.md

 [+]
 [+] Current bound name: secure-server
-[+] 	Found non primitive argument type on position 0 [+] 	RMI object tries to connect to different remote host: iinsecure.dev [+] 		Redirecting the connection back to 172.18.0.2...
+[+] 	Found non primitive argument type on position 0 [+] 	Invoking remote method...
-[+] 		This is done for all further requests.
-This message is not shown again.
-[+] 	Invoking remote method...
 [+] 	Caught ClassNotFoundException during deserialization attack.
 [+] 	Deserialization attack most likely worked :)